ClearShare member guidelines.

 Special needs – Medical needs that do not fall within the definition of eligible needs but are not a violation of the member requirements and may be eligible for Additional Giving (ie: a prior medical condition).

-Unusual, customary, and reasonable costs (UCR) – The general cost of medical services in a geographic area, as determined by ClearShare, based on what providers in the area usually charge for the same or a similar medical service.
+Unusual, customary, and reasonable costs (UCR) – The general cost of medical services in a geographic area, as determined by ClearShare, based on reasonable charges in the area for the same or similar services.
+When more than one treatment option is available, and one option is no more effective than another, the least costly option that is no less effective than any other option will be considered within a reasonable charge.

 Unsharable amount(s) – A medical expense incurred by a member that is not shareable for one or more of the following reasons: a member’s violation of ClearShare’s Principles of Membership, non-current membership status, or any other condition or requirement that is excluded by the Member Guidelines.